denten-books/plain-text/0-intro.md

 to function under the conditions tied to static print media.
 By contrast, electronic text changes dynamically to suit its reader, political context, and geography.
-Consequently, I argue for the development of what I term *computational hermeneutics*: a strategy of interpretation capable of reaching past the surface content to reveal the software platforms and the hardware infrastructures that contribute to the production of meaning.
+Consequently, I argue for the development of what I term *computational poetics*: a strategy of interpretation capable of reaching past the surface content to reveal the software platforms and the hardware infrastructures that contribute to the production of meaning.
 Drawing on a range of materials at the intersection of literary thought and the history of